daltare/test-gh-actions/README.md

 ### Shiny App Deployment

-Use `usethis::use_github_action("shiny-deploy")`, following these instructions to test using GitHub Actions to deploy updates to a Shiny web application: <https://github.com/r-lib/actions/tree/v2/examples#shiny-app-deployment>
+This is a test/example of how to use GitHub Actions to deploy updates to a Shiny web application.
+To set up this action, run the command: `usethis::use_github_action("shiny-deploy")`, and follow these instructions: <https://github.com/r-lib/actions/tree/v2/examples#shiny-app-deployment>

-The deployed app is here: <https://daltare.shinyapps.io/test-app/>

-This automatically deploys the Shiny App in this repository whenever any changes are pushed to this repository (i.e., not deploying the app from RStudio).
+This automatically deploys the Shiny App in this repository whenever any changes are pushed to this repository (i.e., the app is not manually deployed/published by the user from RStudio).
 This should ensure that the code shown here always matches what's shown in the deployed app.
+The deployed app is [here](https://daltare.shinyapps.io/test-app/).
 Note that:

 -   The GitHub Action will run either (1) when there are changes pushed directly to the `main` branch or (2) whenever a pull request is accepted (into the main branch) (it will not run when changes are pushed to a different branch)
 -   The GitHub Action will run whenever there are changes to any file in the `main` branch (not just when the `app.R` file or other files used by the app are changed)